DCFS Leadership

 Systems Advocate

 The System Advocate oversees constituent services and serves as the Division’s public information officer, hearing officer, which includes listening to the public about their experience and concerns with Nevada’s child welfare, children’s mental health, juvenile justice, and victim services programs.
-The System's Advocate reviews the information and determine the best way to move forward for a reasonable outcome.
 The Systems Advocate also responds to media requests for records, interviews, and agency statements.

 Email: systems.advocate@dcfs.nv.gov